williamokano/lox-java-interpreter/README.md

 ## Grammar

-Here you can find the current grammar (BNF - Backus-Naur Form) for the language.
+Here you can find the current grammar (BNF-ish - Backus-Naur Form) for the language.
 If it's here, most likely it's implemented:

 ```text
 program        → declaration* EOF ;